martinremy/ask-my-notes/README.md

 - `mkdir qlog` for question logs in that directory, for logs.
 - Set `ASK_MY_NOTES_HOME` environment variable to the directory you created in the previous step.
 - Add $ASK_MY_NOTES_HOME/bin to your shell's PATH.
+- Create a virtualenv in that directory.
+- Pip install llm and npm install arc-cli.

 ## TODO